 Video 3 - Drilling Holes In Steel

 Hopefully we have given you enough information here to allow you to safely drill into metal of different types.
+If you are still not sure then check out our article on which drill bit to use.
 The important things to remember are to have a drill with variable speed, the right drill bit and to stay safe by wearing goggles at all times.
 I woould also suggest you buy a good quality drill as this will make your life a lot easier.
 We have lots of drill reviews if you need any help with picking one, including the Best Cordless Drill for Metal.